-Hamas releases 13 Israeli captives after hours-long delay, Qatar confirms
+Hamas releases 13 Israeli, four Thai captives after hours-long delay

 Israel is now expected to release 39 Palestinian prisoners from its jails.

 Majed al-Ansari, a spokesperson for Qatar’s Ministry of Foreign Affairs, said in a post on X that 13 Israelis and four foreign nationals had been handed over to the ICRC.
 They were on their way to the Rafah border crossing between southern Gaza and Egypt before travelling to Israel.

-Israeli army spokesman Daniel Hagari updated that 13 Israeli captives and four Thai nationals were with the ICRC and were on their way to the border crossing known as Kerem Shalom, or Karam Abu Salem.

-The convoy “returning to Israel” is making its way through Egyptian territory, he said.
+The 17 captives had arrived in Israel, the Israeli Army posted on X.

+“After undergoing an initial medical assessment, they will continue to be accompanied by IDF [Israeli Army] soldiers as they make their way to Israeli hospitals, where they will be reunited with their families,” it said.
-Al Jazeera’s Hamdah Salhut, reporting from East Jerusalem, said the Israeli military confirmed “just moments ago” that Hamas had handed over the captives to the ICRC.

-“They will then be handed over to the Israeli military.
-They will be taken to an airbase in southern Israel for an initial check where they will then be flown to several different hospitals throughout the Tel Aviv area for additional medical and psychological checks,” she said.
+Al Jazeera’s Hamdah Salhut, reporting from occupied East Jerusalem, said that the 17 released were “taken to an airbase in southern Israel for an initial check where they will then be flown to several different hospitals throughout the Tel Aviv area for additional medical and psychological checks”.

+The Israeli captives included six adult women and seven children and teenagers, according to a statement from the Israeli prime minister’s office.
+The hostages were released after spending 50 days in captivity, it said.

 Hamas spokesperson Osama Hamdan had said earlier that the aid deliveries permitted by Israel had fallen short of what had been promised and were not reaching northern Gaza, which was the target of Israel’s offensive.